smartprocure/contexture-docs/under-the-hood/contexture-providers.md

 ﻿# Contexture Providers

 The _Contexture Providers_ are an abstraction layer around the databases that can be targeted by any given search tree.
-Each Provider by itself is a function that is called for initialization, which expects the following parameters:
+Each Provider is a function that expects the following parameters:

 | Input Object Property | Meaning |
 | ------- | ------- |